w3c/smufl/markdown/about/sources-for-symbols.md

     the Ghent Conference* (from *The Instrumentalist,* *xxix*).
     Northfield, IL: The Instrumentalist Publishing Co., 1975.

+-	McKean, John. *Proposal for the encoding of German organ tablature*.
+	2017.

 -   Neumann, Frederick. *Ornamentation in Baroque and Post-Baroque Music*.
 Princeton, NJ: Princeton University Press, 1978.